justsml/dans-blog/content/posts/2020-01-02--js-quiz-14-date-time-questions-test-your-knowledge/index.md

 The [`.setDate()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/setDate) method sets the day of the month, based on the given instance's current month.

-If a value is provided outside of the number of days available, the date instance month value will be adjusted as is necessary. (e.g. A `setDate(32)` in January will calculate as February 1st.)
+If a value is provided outside of the number of days available, the date instance month value will be adjusted (e.g. A `setDate(32)` in January will calculate as February 1st.)

   </div>
 </section>